cyberbotics/webots/docs/discord/technical-questions-2021.md

 Know*

-##### Simon Steinmann [Moderator] 05/16/2021 21:52:39
+##### Luftwaffel [Moderator] 05/16/2021 21:52:39
 no compiling, easier syntax

 ##### Beginner26798 05/16/2021 21:54:24
 Is it possible that you can help me to do the code personally?

-##### Simon Steinmann [Moderator] 05/16/2021 21:54:44
+##### Luftwaffel [Moderator] 05/16/2021 21:54:44
 pm me

 ##### Daemongear 05/16/2021 21:55:52
-hey `@Simon Steinmann` sorry for the delay, I didn't notice the ping.
+hey `@Luftwaffel` sorry for the delay, I didn't notice the ping.
 I'm using ROS, and currently I'm using the standard ROS controller, as provided in the tutorials.
 I've advanced a bit in my search, and if I'm not mistaken, I should be able to remap the same controller that I have for RViz to the webots data.
 (I am also using an auto generated package from a Fusion360-urdf exporter, which provides launch files for RViz, including a basic controller and such.)

-##### Simon Steinmann [Moderator] 05/16/2021 21:58:11
+##### Luftwaffel [Moderator] 05/16/2021 21:58:11
 `@Daemongear` when the simulation is running, do a` rostopic list` and see what is published.
 If i'm not mistaken, the standard ROS controller should automatically publish all sensors.
 You just have to select the appropiate topic in Rviiz

 ##### Daemongear 05/16/2021 23:08:36
 yeah, but is rename enough to connect them to RViz if I model it right in  the launch file?

-##### Simon Steinmann [Moderator] 05/16/2021 23:43:54
+##### Luftwaffel [Moderator] 05/16/2021 23:43:54
 verify first that everything gets published